-• While most FOI are only available for a short amount of time (only about 30% are available for more than 10 days of the year), there are still tens of thousands of unique FOI available for download each day.
-On Gnutella alone, the daily average is over 9,700 unique FOI.
+are shared so redundantly that their daily availability is guaranteed.
+While most CP files are only available for a short amount of time (only about 30% are available for more than 10 days of the year), there are at least tens of thousands of unique CP files available on p2p networks for download each day.
+These quantities cannot be addressed by investigators in an ad hoc fashion.